simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ### void SaveTexture(simul::crossplatform::Texture, char)
 Save a texture to disk.
 <a name="SetIndexBuffer"></a>
-### void SetIndexBuffer(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Buffer buffer)
+### void SetIndexBuffer(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Buffer buffer)
 Activate the specified index buffer in preparation for rendering.
 <a name="SetLayout"></a>
-### void SetLayout(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Layout l)
+### void SetLayout(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Layout l)
 Set the layout for following draw calls - format of the vertex buffer.
 <a name="SetRenderState"></a>
 ### void SetRenderState(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::RenderState s)